✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Google positioned Gemini 3.5 Flash as the "frontier + action" model at I/O 2026.
 The numbers they shared:

-• Better than Gemini 3.1 Pro across almost all benchmarks
+Benchmark performance Better than Gemini 3.1 Pro Across almost all evals

 But the real metric is end-to-end development velocity.
-In my early testing today, complex refactors that take 45 seconds with Claude Sonnet 4.6 complete in under 12 seconds with Gemini 3.5 Flash.
+In my early testing, complex refactors that take 45 seconds with Claude Sonnet 4.6 complete in under 12 seconds with Gemini 3.5 Flash.
 For iterative coding workflows — write, test, debug, refine — that speed compounds.

 In Cursor: